Stereobit/dragend/README.md

 dragend.js is a touch ready, full responsive, content swipe script.
 It uses [hammer.js](http://eightmedia.github.com/hammer.js/) for observing multi-touch gestures.
 It also can but don't have to be used as a [jQuery](https://github.com/jquery/jquery/) plugin.

-The current version is 0.2.0 Release Candidate 1
+The current version is 0.2.0 release candidate 1

 For further informations and demos check out the [demo page](http://stereobit.github.com/dragend/).